-- 7.1 This section applies wherever a firm is considering repossession action, including where a customer is currently receiving a payment deferral under the Payment Deferral Guidance. - 7.2 A firm should not absent exceptional circumstances (such as a customer requesting that the proceedings continue) enforce repossession and should not seek, or enforce, a warrant for possession or a warrant of restitution before 1 April 2021. - 7.3 But firms may commence or re-commence and continue repossession proceedings, up to and including obtaining a possession order, as long as they act in accordance with this guidance, MCOB 13, and applicable pre-action protocols. - 7.4 There is no 'one-size-fits-all' approach to how long firms should offer forbearance before starting a court process but action to seek possession should be a last resort and not be started unless all other reasonable attempts to resolve the position have failed. - 7.5 Firms should be mindful of the need for fair and appropriate treatment of customers who may be particularly vulnerable, including as a result of circumstances related to coronavirus.
-Firms should consider carefully the potential impacts on customers of ongoing possession proceedings when considering whether it is appropriate to commence or pursue repossession proceedings in a particular case at a time when a warrant for possession will not be sought. - 7.6 Firms should ensure that they keep their customers fully informed, and discuss with them the potential consequences of their suspending any steps to enforce repossession.
-For example: - they should explain the effect of remaining in the property on the customer's remaining equity if the amount owed is increasing or the value of the property subsequently falls; - firms should be mindful of the effect of MCOB 3A.2.1R(1) (which amplifies Principle 7) when applying for and obtaining a possession order, and should tell customers that although the court may rule, or has ruled, that the lender is entitled to possession of the property the lender will not take further steps to seek a warrant for possession before 1 April 2021. - 7.7 See our information for consumers regarding mortgages during the coronavirus situation. - 7.8 We also remind firms of the guidance in paragraph 3.11 above regarding customers whose payment deferrals have led to a shortfall.
+- 7.1 This section applies wherever a firm is considering or taking repossession action. - 7.2 Before 1 April 2021, a firm should not absent exceptional circumstances (such as a customer requesting that the proceedings continue) enforce repossession and should not seek, or enforce, a warrant for possession or a warrant of restitution.
+But firms may commence or recommence and continue repossession proceedings, up to and including obtaining a possession order, as long as they act in accordance with this guidance, MCOB 13, and applicable pre-action protocols. - 7.3 From 1 April 2021, subject to any relevant government restrictions on repossessions, firms may enforce repossession as long as they act in accordance with this guidance, MCOB 13 and relevant regulatory and legislative requirements.
+There is no 'one-size-fits-all' approach to how long firms should offer forbearance before starting a court process but action to seek possession should be a last resort and not be started unless all other reasonable attempts to resolve the position have failed. - 7.4 Firms should be mindful of the need for fair and appropriate treatment of customers who may be particularly vulnerable, including as a result of circumstances related to coronavirus.
+Firms should consider carefully the potential impacts on customers of possession proceedings and consider whether it is appropriate to commence or pursue repossession proceedings, including taking possession, in a particular case at this time.
+Firms should support and enable customers to disclose their circumstances and consider whether additional care may be required as a result.
+As set out in Section 5 of this guidance, firms should ensure that they have appropriate policies and procedures in place for the fair treatment of customers whom the firm understands, or reasonably suspects, to be particularly vulnerable and look closely at the needs of customers with protected characteristics under the Equality Act 2010. - 7.5 When considering whether it is fair and reasonable to enforce repossession in a particular case, a firm should consider, and take account of, whether there are any circumstances that may mean a customer, or a member of their household, is at greater risk of harm from coronavirus if they are required to vacate the property.
+Where the firm is aware of such risks, repossession should not be enforced until those risks have passed or can be appropriately managed.
+For example, firms should not require customers to vacate the property at a time when they, or a member of their household, are required to self-isolate. - 7.6 Firms should also ensure that they keep their customers fully informed and discuss with them the potential consequences of their suspending any steps to enforce repossession.
+For example, they should explain the effect of remaining in the property on the customer's remaining equity if the amount owed is increasing or the value of the property subsequently falls.

+- 7.7 See our information for consumers regarding mortgages during the coronavirus situation. - 7.8 We also remind firms of the guidance in paragraph 3.11 above regarding customers whose payment deferrals have led to a shortfall.